vertica/ddR/ddR/vignettes/user_guide.md

 ## Backend: parallel
 ```

-Even though we didn't `rbind` anything, as each iteration of `dmapply` was one partition of the result, the `combine` value was necessary, since the default value of `combine` is `c`, which flattens and vectorizes the results within each partition (this is the default behavior of R's `mapply`).
-So `rbind` prevents this from happening, and the matrix structure is retained.
-We can look at what's stored in `my.darray2` by using the `collect` operator, which brings the data from the distributed backend to the local R instance, as a local R object:
+Even though we didn't `rbind` anything, as each iteration of `dmapply`
+was one partition of the result, the `combine` value was necessary.
+Since the default value of `combine` is `c`, which flattens and
+vectorizes the results within each partition (this is the default
+behavior of R's `mapply`).
+So `rbind` prevents this from happening,
+and the matrix structure is retained.
+We can look at what's stored in
+`my.darray2` by using the `collect` operator, which brings the data
+from the distributed backend to the local R instance, as a local R
+object:

 ```r